HomeHealth & WellnessFor EmployeesThe Ultimate Guide to Non-Taxable Employee Benefits in Canada

-In today’s competitive job market, companies must offer compelling and creative benefits packages to attract and retain top talent.
+In today’s competitive job market, companies must offer compelling and creative employee benefits packages to attract and retain top talent.
 One way to enhance your employee benefits offering is through non-taxable employee benefits – perks that provide value to employees while allowing employers to deduct the costs.

 What are non-taxable employee benefits?